prabhujana/prabhujana.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.E. in Electronics and Communication Engineering, Anna University University, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Networking, Wichita State University, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computing and Information Systems, University of North Carolina at Charlotte, 2020 (expected)

 Work experience
 ======